> Folk Music > Songs > Early, Early in the Spring

 The Single Sailor is an oldish piece too.
 It’s usually called Early, Early in the Spring, and some versions refer to Caribbean sea battles of 1739-40, but Bob’s set has been so much trimmed that much of the original story is lost.

 Peggy Seeger sang So Early, Early in the Spring in 1962 as the title track of her Topic EP Early in the Spring.
 This track was also included in 1996 on her Fellside anthology Classic Peggy Seeger.
 Angela Carter commented in the EP’s liner notes:

 A sailor leaves his love with many protests of affection and returns to find her married to a richer man.
 This song can be traced back to various nineteenth century British broadsides, and the theme is found in innumerable versions both in America and Britain.

-Cyril Tawney sang One Morning in the Spring in 1964 on Topic's anthology of sea songs and shanties, Farewell Nancy.
+Cyril Tawney sang One Morning in the Spring on Topic’s 1964 anthology of sea songs and shanties, Farewell Nancy, and its 1993 expanded CD reissue Blow the Man Down.
 A.L.
-Lloyd commented in the sleeve notes:
+Lloyd noted: